-- The MOE COVID-19 Management Procedures for use in each District and County to be sent to schools and posted on the MOE website for ease of reference - COVID-19 Management FAQs and infographics to be made available based on the approved MOE COVID-19 Management Procedures and posted on the MOE Website for ease of reference - The MOE to utilise existing procedures to restrict students identified as contacts to COVID positive persons from attending school - The use of AC to be reduced as much as possible in classrooms and specialist areas - Fans to be used in classrooms as much as possible to promote ventilation. - All schools to be provided with at least one temporary staff member to assist in supervisory functions - For the duration of the academic year, Principals are to guide parents/guardians with respect to acceptable deviations to school uniform. - Additional teacher support will be provided to temporarily fill teaching vacancies at schools and to provide supervisory support as needed based on the Individual School Reopening Plan. - Principals must ensure that lines of communication remain open and parents are aware of changes to timetabling schedules.
-The timetable will advise parents of the hours their charges are expected to be at school
+- Updated COVID-19 Management FAQs and infographics to be made available based on the approved MOE COVID-19 Management Procedures and posted on the MOE Website for ease of reference. - The MOE to utilise existing procedures to restrict students identified as contacts to COVID-19 positive persons from attending school if required. - The use of AC to be reduced as much as possible in classrooms and specialist areas. - Fans to be used in classrooms as much as possible to promote ventilation. - All schools to be provided with at least one temporary staff member to assist in supervisory functions. - Principals must ensure that lines of communication remain open and parents are aware of any changes to timetabling schedules, which may become necessary from time to time.